Robert Cooper Grier: Conduct investigation

-In 1854, the United States House of Representatives' Judiciary Committee conducted an investigation of Grier's conduct in connection with a case then pending before the United States Supreme Court, Pennsylvania v.
-Wheeling and Belmont Bridge Company.
+In 1854, the United States House of Representatives' Judiciary Committee conducted an investigation of Grier's conduct in connection with a series of decisions regarding the Wheeling Suspension Bridge in Wheeling, Virginia.
+Grier decided for the state of Pennsylvania that the bridge interfered with interstate commerce by blocking boat traffic from Pittsburgh.
 Allegations were that Grier solicited a bribe in order to rule in favor of one of the parties, ignored the law in making his ruling, and leaked the Court's decision early in order to favor one of the parties (who was considering dismissal of the case).
 Ultimately, the House Judiciary Committee issued a report dismissing the allegations leveled against Grier, stating that Grier "is entirely and absolutely exonerated and freed from the charges preferred against him.
 There is absolutely nothing which can or will impair his reputation as a judge or an upright and honest man."
 Nonetheless, the committee's report is intriguing because it was authored by Hendrick B. Wright, who was a fellow Dickinson alumnus and defeated for reelection in the next Congress, indications of probable bias in the justice's favor.
-Thus, it is unclear whether Grier was guilty of the allegations leveled against him.